sjpierce/SAWpaper/README.md

 Bryan, J., The STAT 545 TAs, & Hester, J. (2019).
 Happy Git and GitHub for the useR.
 Retrieved from <https://happygitwithr.com>

 Mair, P. (2016).
-Thou shalt be reproducible\!
+Thou shalt be reproducible!
 A technology perspective.
 *Frontiers in Psychology, 7*(1079), 1-17.
 [doi:10.3389/fpsyg.2016.01079](http://dx.doi.org/10.3389/fpsyg.2016.01079)